A Lindemann-Weierstrass theorem for $E$-functions: Diophantine properties of the values of -functions

-In the case of the exponential function, which is purely transcendental, we have $\psi(\exp)=1/(1-z)$ so $\kS(\exp)=\{1\}$.
-The non-nullity assumption on the $\alpha_i$'s in Corollary \ref{cor: LWD} is counterbalanced by the presence of $1$ in the conclusion.
-We retrieve Theorem~\ref{thm: LWB}.
-The Bessel function $J_0$ is also purely transcendental and we have $\psi(J_0)=1/\sqrt{1+x^2}$ so $\kS(J_0)=\{-i,i\}$.
+Let us illustrate Corollary \ref{cor: LWD} with another example.
+By Siegel's theorem, the Bessel function $J_0$ is purely transcendental and we have

+so $\kS(J_0)=\{-i,i\}$.
 We retrieve the $\Qbar$-linear independence of $J_0(\alpha_1),\dots,J_0(\alpha_n)$ when $\alpha_i\neq\pm\alpha_j$.
-We describe in Section \ref{sec: applications} several applications of Theorem \ref{thm: main} and its corollaries, in particular we obtain that the transcendental values at algebraic arguments of a hypergeometric $E$-function are linearly independent over $\Qbar$.
+We describe in Section \ref{sec: applications} several applications of Theorem \ref{thm: main} and its corollaries, in particular we obtain that the transcendental values at algebraic arguments of an entire hypergeometric $E$-function are linearly independent over $\Qbar$.

 We prove in Section \ref{sec: pull} another straightforward consequence of Corollary \ref{cor: LWDn}: given transcendental $E$-functions $f_1,\dots,f_n$, and non-zero algebraic functions $\mu_1,\dots,\mu_n,\eta_1,\dots,\eta_n$ over $\Qbar(z)$ such that the $\eta_i$'s are non-constant and pairwise linearly independent over $\Qbar$, then the function